xinyizhao123/Getting-Cleaning-Data/README.md

 #### 1 tidy_data.txt

--- The tidy dataset of the project
+-- The tidy dataset of the project.

 #### 2 run_analysis.R